Alfresco/alfresco-sdk/docs/debug-eclipse.md

     <acs.debug.port>8888</acs.debug.port>
 ```

-This remote debug ports are configured in the docker compose file to be exposed by the corresponding docker containers.
+These remote debug ports are configured in the docker compose file to be exposed by the corresponding docker containers.

 ```
 services: